assemsd/Guided-Project---Exploring-Hacker-News-Posts/README.md

-# Guided Project_ Exploring Hacker News Posts
+# Guided Project - Exploring Hacker News Posts

 A quick summary of what we accomplished in this guided project: